karmab/kcli/docs/index.md

 kubectl get secret $SECRET -n $NAMESPACE -o jsonpath={.data.token} | base64 -d
 ```

-Note that you can shape a kubeconfig providing data as in this sample
+You can then shape a kubeconfig providing data as in this sample

 ```
 apiVersion: v1